White River (Indiana): East Fork

-The East Fork or Aankwaahsakwa Siipiiw in the native Miami-Illinois language starts in Columbus at the confluence of the Driftwood and Flatrock rivers.
+The East Fork or Aankwaahsakwa Siipiiwi in the native Miami-Illinois language starts in Columbus at the confluence of the Driftwood and Flatrock rivers.
 The headwaters of the main stem ("West Fork") of the White River are in fact farther east than those of the East Fork.
 The East Fork flows a total of 192 mi generally southwest, passing the city of Seymour, then flowing through rugged terrain before reaching the West Fork.

 The East Fork White River has an approximate discharge of 6235 cuft per second below the mouth of Lick Creek.

+Eventually, the East Fork continues eastward to its source under different names: the "Flatrock River", the "Driftwood River", and the "Big Blue River".

 Lower river

 Below the junction of the East Fork, the White River flows another 50 mi between Gibson, Knox, and Pike counties before draining into the Wabash River at the Indiana–Illinois border next to Mount Carmel, Illinois, in the vicinity of where the Grand Rapids Dam and Grand Rapids Hotel used to exist.
 The total White River basin watershed exceeds 11,305 sqmi.